 - Downsizing from director Alexander Payne of (Sideways and Nebraska).

-- Three Billboards Outside Ebbing Minnesota from Martin McDonagh (The Guard) – see trailer below.
+- Three Billboards Outside Ebbing Missouri from Martin McDonagh (The Guard) – see trailer below.

 - The Shape of Water from Guillermo del Toro (Pan’s Labyrinth).

 - Last Flag Flying from Richard Linklater (Boyhood, Before Sunrise/Susnet/Midnight).